-How to prepare for the First Year of Studying Abroad?
+How to prepare for the first year of studying abroad?

 Have you ever wondered what the first year of studying abroad looks like?
-If your education plans involve moving overseas, then you may have harboured some daydreams of what an international education actually feels like.
+If your education plans involve moving overseas, then you may have harbored some daydreams of what an international education actually feels like.

 What does it actually involve?
 What can you expect?
 Would it be everything you thought it would be?
 Is studying abroad worth it?

-The Initial Euphoria
+1. The Initial Euphoria

 After all, this is what you always dreamed of.
 It is always exciting to embark on a new adventure.
-Everything is new, everything is unfamiliar and that brings a sense of discovery and inspiration.
+Everything is new, and everything is unfamiliar, and that brings a sense of discovery and inspiration.

 Orientation week can be quite an adventure as you get to explore the campus and meet new people.
 While these first few weeks can be anxiety-inducing, they are also quite thrilling.
 You should take advantage of the light workload in these few weeks to explore the city and other surroundings.

 Talk to your classmates and roommates and go out for parties and outings with them.
 Once college starts in earnest and the workload increases, you may not have the time anymore.

 Once the euphoria of new adventures fades, you will be hit with culture shock.
 Starting a new life in a new country comes with a variety of shocks.
 After all, this is an entirely different place with an entirely different culture.

 It is important to stay in touch with home and family during these times.
 Being connected to family and friends back home helps with the alienation caused by the culture shock.